MicrosoftDocs/azure-docs/articles/digital-twins-v2/tutorial-command-line-app.md

 As you will see, the twin property data has been updated.

 Note that the underlying REST API uses JSON Patch to define updates to a twin.
-The command-line tool reflects this format, so that you can experiment with what the underlying APIs actually expect.
+The command-line app reflects this format, so that you can experiment with what the underlying APIs actually expect.

 ### Errors